$8T Morgan Stanley to Partner with ZeroHash to Offer Crypto Trading

 Meanwhile, Finn revealed that Morgan Stanley’s move to let clients trade crypto is just “phase one” as the firm plans to build a “robust wallet infrastructure” for its clients.
 He explained that they are planning for a future in which their clients expect both traditional and crypto assets to trade in the same environment.

 Therefore, the wallet solution will enable them to also custody the crypto assets for their clients.
-It is worth noting that the firm already boasts almost $1.7 trillion in assets under management, and the addition of crypto custody could provide a huge boost for the asset manager.
+It is worth noting that the firm already boasts $8.2 trillion in assets under management as of Q2 this year, and the addition of crypto custody could provide a huge boost for the asset manager.

 The Firm Sets Its Sights On Tokenization